Slavutych: History

+It is also the last city to be built by the USSR.

 Until 18 July 2020, Slavutych was incorporated as a city of oblast significance.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, the city of Slavutych was merged into Vyshhorod Raion.

-During the Russian invasion of Ukraine, Slavutych became encircled and isolated by the Russian forces in the course of their Kyiv offensive in late February 2022.
-On 25 March 2022, following days of shelling, the Russian troops entered the city, seized a hospital and detained the mayor Yuri Fomichiv, while locals took to the streets to protest the occupation.
+During the Russian invasion of Ukraine, due to the siege of Chernihiv by Russian forces, the city of Slavutych was completely isolated from most of Ukraine by late February, leading to shortages of food and medicine.
+On 26 March 2022, following days of shelling, the Russian troops entered the city, seized a hospital and detained the mayor Yuri Fomichev, while locals took to the streets to protest the occupation.

 Following the persistence of the protests when confronted with flashbang grenades and warning shots, the Russian forces agreed to leave Slavutych and release the mayor on the conditions that the Ukrainian military would not be present in the town and most weapons would be handed over to the mayor.

+Following Russia's withdrawal over 5,000 of the city's 24,464 residents fled the city due to fears of another Russian attack on the city.
+On April 26, 2024, the city hosted a conference on the security situation for the entire Chernobyl exclusion zone and its surrounding areas.
+The conference was attended by President Volodymyr Zelenskyy, interior minister Ihor Klymenko, Commander of the National Guard of Ukraine Oleksandr Pivnenko, Head of the State Border Guard Service of Ukraine Serhii Deineko, the Head of the Main Directorate of the Security Service of Ukraine in Kyiv Artem Bondarenko, and Slavutych's mayor Yuriy Fomichev, as well as various other politicians and military officials.
+On May 29, 2024 Slavutych hosted the "Unbreakable Ukraine" interregional forum with the "Mayors for Economic Growth" demonstrating how the city dealt with the exodus of its population, and how the city's economy has rebounded, as a model for other cities in the region facing similar difficulties.